-- A. Efficient Windows: help to control and reduce ultraviolet light that can fade carpets and furniture, helping to keep your belongings looking like new and keeping window areas more comfortable to sit near.
-Window flashing protects against water leaks. - B. Compact and Tightly Sealed Duct Runs: shorter runs and fewer air leaks allow air to go where it is intended, with fewer contaminants like humidity and dust from attics or crawlspaces.
-Leaky ducts are a major contributor to mold problems.
-Return air paths ensure balanced air pressure for less drafts and more balanced temperatures throughout the house.
-Put ducts in conditioned space, where possible. - C. Right-Sized and High-Efficiency HVAC Equipment: costs less to install than bigger equipment, saves energy, and is designed to comfortably handle heating and cooling loads. - D. Ventilation: exhaust fans remove moisture and pollutants.
+- A. Efficient Windows: help to control and reduce ultraviolet light that can fade carpets and furniture, helping to keep your belongings looking like new and keeping window areas cooler and more comfortable to sit near.
+Window flashing protects against water leaks.

+- B. Compact and Tightly Sealed Duct

+Runs: shorter runs mean less to go

+wrong and fewer air leaks to put air

+where it is intended to go, with fewer

+contaminants like humidity and dust from

+attics or crawlspaces.
+Leaky ducts are

+a major contributor to mold problems.

+Return air paths ensure balanced

+air pressure for less drafts and more

+balanced temperatures throughout the

+house.
+Put ducts in conditioned space,

+if possible.

+- C. Right-Sized and High-Efficiency HVAC Equipment: costs less to install than bigger equipment, saves energy, and is designed to comfortably handle heating and cooling loads.

+- D. Ventilation: exhaust fans remove moisture and pollutants.
 A controlled, filtered air intake ensures plenty of fresh air.
-A fresh air intake is not an ENERGY STAR requirement but it is recommended. - E. Sealed Combustion Appliances: reduce moisture buildup and ensure the removal of combustion gases.
-We recommend against non-vented combustion appliances such as nonvented fireplaces or heaters. - F. Properly-Sized Overhangs: provide shade in summer, but allow sunlight in during winter. - G. Insulation: holds comfortable temperatures in conditioned spaces and helps control noise.
-For insulation level recommendations visit www.ornl.gov/sci/ roofs+walls/insulation/ins_16.html - H. Air Sealing: stops drafts, helps keep humidity and garage contaminants out of the house, and creates a barrier to rodents and insects. - I. Well-Designed Moisture Barriers and Drainage Pathways: avoid expensive structural damage and help stop humidity, mold, and mildew. - J. Eave: careful attention to insulation and air sealing helps to avoid ice dams. - K. Building System: perhaps the best thing about buying a system-designed house is that all of the parts are designed to work together.
+A fresh air intake is not an ENERGY STAR requirement but it is recommended.

+- E. Dehumidifier: sometimes needed to control indoor humidity, may be needed for basements.

+- F. Sealed Combustion Appliances: reduce moisture buildup and ensure the removal of combustion gases.
+We recommend against non-vented combustion appliances such as nonvented fireplaces or heaters.

+- G. Overhangs: provide shade and direct water away from the house.
+Overhangs are not required by ENERGY STAR but are a sign of thoughtful design.

+- H. Insulation: holds comfortable temperatures in conditioned spaces and helps control noise.
+For insulation level recommendations visit www.ornl.gov/sci/ roofs+walls/insulation/ins 16.html

+- Air Sealing: stops drafts, helps keep humidity and garage contaminants out of the house, and creates a barrier to rodents and insects.

+- J. Well-Designed Moisture Barriers and Drainage: avoid expensive structural damage and help stop humidity, mold, and mildew.

+- K. Building System: Perhaps the best thing about buying a system-designed house is that all of the parts are designed to work together.
 This can save you money on the purchase price, and it also means a durable and comfortable system, one that will help avoid maintenance and repair costs down the road.